phetsims/sun/doc/ToggleButtons.md

 order: 2
 ---

-There are three ways how to configure a Toggle Buttons for accessiblility.
+There are three ways how to configure a Toggle Button for accessiblility.

 Here are our subtypes: